Shades of yellow: Royal yellow

 At right is displayed the color royal yellow.

 The color royal yellow is a representation of the color of the robes worn by the Emperor of China.

 The first recorded use of royal yellow as a color name in English was in 1548.
 Other names for this color are Chinese yellow and imperial yellow.

 Gold (golden)

 Gold, also called golden, is a yellow-orange color which is a representation of the color of the element gold.

 The web color gold (also referred to as orange-yellow) is sometimes referred to as golden to distinguish it from the color metallic gold.
 The use of gold as a color term in traditional usage is more often applied to the color "metallic gold".

 The first recorded uses of golden as a color name in English were in 1300 to refer to the element gold and in 1423 to refer to blonde hair.

+Tartrazine

+The color tartrazine is a vibrant, warm-toned shade of warm yellow.